chriwill/interconnect2016/flightstradeoffanalytics/README.md

   - This invokes the constructor, with parameters to set the dilemmas and events callback URLs, and the id of the placeholder widget's \<div>.
   - The `start()` method is called, which will asynchronously build the widget and pull its dependencies.
   - On the TAReady event notification, we invoke `show(problem)`.
 This will cause the widget to call-back on the server's `tofaw/dilemmas` URL with the problem for resolution.
-  - Once the data has come back from the dilemmas server, the widget shows the problem and triggers onTAShown(), which is used to resize the widget to fit.
+  - Once the data has come back from the dilemmas server, the widget shows the problem and triggers onTAShown(), which is used to resize the widget to fit.<br>

 The User-Interface stream is complete and it should look like this: